EwanValentine/serverless-api-example/README.md

 ### Local

-If you want to run it localy with a plain http server execute the following command:
+If you want to run it locally with a plain http server execute the following command:

 ```bash
 $ make run-local // port 8005